11 Dyke Road, Brighton: History

 The school catered for working-class girls for more than 70 years, until about 1939.
 They were provided with a uniform of blue frocks with white cuffs and collars.
 Changes to the provision of elementary education, brought about by the Education Act 1902 and the local education authority's opening of many new schools in the first decades of the 20th century, reduced the school's importance, and by 1939 it had become a chapel under the name Refuge Church.
 This use was brief; soon after World War II, the building was converted for commercial use, and several companies used it as offices.
 Since 1969, when it became "Sloopy's Nitespot and Discotheque", the building has been used as a nightclub.
-By 1990 it was operating as "Fozzie's Club"; it later became "The Sanctuary", "The Shrine", "Club New York" and "The Church" before being renamed "New Hero"—the name it bore until its closure in 2011.
+By 1990 it was operating as "Fozzie's Club", owned by Brighton & Hove Albion F.C. player Steve Foster; it later became "The Sanctuary", "The Shrine", "Club New York" and "The Church" before being renamed "New Hero"—the name it bore until its closure in 2011.
 In January 2012, the owners of a nightclub in Worthing announced that they wanted to convert the building into the "House of the Lost"—a two-storey maze with a horror theme; planning permission for this was granted in April 2012.
-By 2014 the building was vacant again, and in October 2014 it was acquired by local lettings agency and theatre company founder Roger Kay.
+By 2014 the building was vacant again, and in October 2014 it was acquired by local lettings agent Roger Kay.
 He announced plans to turn the building into a theatre.
-A planning application for internal alterations appropriate to its new use, such as the formation of a mezzanine floor and the installation of a stage and box office, was submitted in November 2014.
-It opened with the name Rialto Theatre on 4 December 2014 and provides a permanent home to Brighton companies Pretty Villain Productions and Unmasked Theatre.
-Rialto is firmly established as a multi-faceted entertainments venue and is particularly prominent at Brighton Fringe, the biggest arts festival in England, where many shows have received awards.
+A planning application for internal alterations appropriate to its new use, such as the formation of a mezzanine floor and the installation of a stage and box office, was submitted and rejected in November 2014.
+It opened as the Rialto Theatre on 4 December 2014 and closed in 2023.
+Work then began in the spring of that year to convert it into a music venue called Alphabet.